jatinp101/jatinp101.github.io/essays/wonderful-ide.md

 ## That green checkmark

-In IntelliJ there is a feature which checks
+In IntelliJ there is a feature which checks all the Code Formatting plug-in's to see whether the code is formatted correctly and if IntelliJ finds that the code has been formatted correctly it will display a checkmark on the top right hand corner of the editor.